The Community Homeownership Impact Fund

 General Application

 All applicants must complete the General Application and applicable Risk Assessment form.
-Nonprofit organizations and for-profit business entities must also complete the applicable Internal Controls Certification form.
+Nonprofit organizations and for-profit business entities may also need to complete the applicable Internal Controls Certification form.

 Additional Submission Items by Proposal Housing Activity Type